rgl/windows-vagrant/README.md

 # Windows Unattended Installation

-When Windows boots from the installation media its Setup application loads the `a:\autounattend.xml` file.
+When Windows boots from the installation media its Setup application loads the `e:\autounattend.xml` file.
 It contains all the answers needed to automatically install Windows without any human intervention.
 For more information on how this works see [OEM Windows Deployment and Imaging Walkthrough](https://technet.microsoft.com/en-us/library/dn621895.aspx).